About GMFF

 Festival Programmer

-Sam Kann (they/she) is a Vermont-based artist and programmer working across dance, theater, and film.
-They are committed to personal stories that reveal the intimate and the absurd.
+Sam Kann (they/she) is an artist and programmer working across dance and film.
 Most recently, Sam directed a music video for Maria BC’s single “Lacuna” and produced the music video for Lucy Dacus’ “Night Shift.”
-Sam’s previous work has been shown at The Flynn, the Provincetown Film Festival, and Middlebury College, as well as DIY venues and non-traditional spaces including the Plex Arts Festival, Life World, and various parking lots around New England.
-With the support of the BCA Community Fund, they are directing a community performance in Burlington this Fall.
+Sam’s previous work has been shown at The Flynn, the Provincetown Film Festival, and Middlebury College, as well as DIY venues and non-traditional spaces including the Off Center, Life World, and various parking lots around New England.
+Sam founded the Plex Arts Festival, a multidisciplinary arts event in Burlington, and they have been the programmer at GMFF since 2023.
+Contact Sam at programmer@gmffestival.org

 Theresa Murray-Clasen